View tutorials on the resources provided by your library. For assistance with any of the following tools, contact the Library.

 - Which organizations are funding my area of research?

 In order to organize your research, EndNote allows you to create personal reference/citation databases, provide print and output formats for supported publishers and journals, and search online databases and download citations.
+View some of the Clarivate videos below, in addition to the 90-minute July 14, 2020 recorded EndNote Webex training presented by NOAA Central Library.

 Easily Export Several WoS Citations into Existing Citation List Using HTML & EndNote Formatting